Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 We do not keep credit scores nor use credit reference agencies.

 We pride ourselves on ensuring that your personal data is only retained for the period that we need it for, or in accordance with laws, regulations and professional obligations that we are subject to.
-All personal information collect has a defined retention period, which is in-line with our retention policy.
+All personal information collected has a defined retention period, which is in-line with our retention policy.
+If you would like to find out how long your information is being retained, please see "additional information", section 15 of this policy.

 We take the responsibility for protecting your privacy very seriously and we will ensure your data is secured in accordance with our obligations under the Data Protection laws.
 We have in place technical and organisational measures to ensure personal information is secured and to prevent your personal data from being accessed in an unauthorised way, altered or disclosed.
 We have in place robust access controls which limits access to your personal data to those employees, contractors and other third parties who only have a business need to know.
 The processing of your personal data will only take place subject to our instruction.